LukeNewsham/lukeNewsham/project2/README.md

 ## Features

 User Interaction
-- Navigate to the Employees, Departments or Locations pages with the side navigation panel
+- Can navigate to the Employees, Departments or Locations pages with the side navigation panel
-- Add data for a new employee, department and location by pressing the add button on their respective pages, which opens a modal to input new data
+- Can add data for a new employee, department or location by pressing the add button on their respective pages, which opens a modal to input new data
-- Edit data for an employee, department and location by pressing the row edit button or pressing on the row itself which opens a modal to edit the data
+- Can edit data for an employee, department or location by pressing the row edit button or pressing on the row itself which opens a modal to edit the data
-- Delete an employee, department and location by pressing the row edit button
+- Can delete an employee, department or location by pressing the row edit button
 - Fully responsive design for all screen sizes

 Database Integrity
 - Unable to delete a department if there is an employee attached.
-- Unable to delete a location if there is an employee attached
+- Unable to delete a location if there is an department attached
 - Unable to give an employee an email that has already been taken
 - Unable to give a department a name that has already been taken
 - Unable to give a location a name that has already been taken.